webpack/webpack.js.org/content/guides/webpack-and-typescript.md

   - morsdyce
 ---

-Typescript is a typed superset of javascript that compiles to plain javascript, in this guide we will learn how to integrate Typescript with webpack.
+[TypeScript](https://www.typescriptlang.org) is a typed superset of JavaScript that compiles to plain JavaScript, in this guide we will learn how to integrate Typescript with webpack.
-To learn more about Typescript [click here](https://www.typescriptlang.org).

 ## Basic Setup

-In order to get started with Webpack and Typescript, first we must install webpack in our project.
+In order to get started with webpack and Typescript, first we must install webpack in our project.
-If you didn't do so already please check out [Webpack Installation Guide](https://webpack.js.org/guides/installation/).
+If you didn't do so already please check out [webpack Installation Guide](https://webpack.js.org/guides/installation/).

 To start using webpack with Typescript you need a couple of things:
 1. Install the Typescript compiler in your project.
-2. Install a Typescript loader. (in this case we're using ts-loader)
+2. Install a Typescript loader (in this case we're using ts-loader).
-3. Create a tsconfig.json file to contain our typescript compilation configuration.
+3. Create a __tsconfig.json__ file to contain our TypeScript compilation configuration.
-3. Create webpack.config.js to contain our webpack configuration.
+3. Create __webpack.config.js__ to contain our webpack configuration.

-You can install the typescript compiler and the typescript loader from npm by running:
+You can install the TypeScript compiler and the TypeScript loader from npm by running:
  `npm install --save-dev typescript ts-loader`

 __tsconfig.json__

-The tsconfig file can start as an empty configuration file, here you can see an example of a basic configuration for typescript to compile to es5 as well as providing support for JSX.
+The tsconfig file can start as an empty configuration file, here you can see an example of a basic configuration for TypeScript to compile to es5 as well as providing support for JSX.

 ```json
 {